 The following charts show the total requirement (blue line) over the next 12 months.
 The charts provide an estimate of the response requirements by settlement period.
 This also includes current contracts and optional services.
-These bilateral contracts with no upfront fees for providing the service.
+These are bilateral contracts with no upfront fees for providing the service.
 Historically they have been the lowest cost option compared to most tenders therefore they are instructed and also included in this report.

-Static can be contracted up to the orange line and so we can see there is little requirement for secondary static overnight until August but there is a large daytime requirement.
-Dynamic can be procured up to the blue line on each graph where we can see there is larger overnight requirement.
+Static can be contracted up to the orange line.
+There is little requirement for secondary static overnight until but there is a large daytime requirement.
+Dynamic can be procured up to the blue line on each graph, there is large overnight requirement.